 Response to intervention (RtI) is a practice of providing high quality instruction or interventions matched to student needs and using learning rate over time and level of performance to make important educational decision.
 These components of RtI are essential to the development of a successful RtI implementation strategy.

 - High quality instruction/intervention is defined as instruction or intervention matched to student need that has been demonstrated through scientific research and practice to produce high learning rates for most students.

 - Learning rate and level of performance are the primary sources of information used in ongoing decision making.
 Learning rate refers to a student’s individual growth in achievement or behavior competencies over time.
 Most students respond to explicit and intense instruction/interventions.
 Decisions about the use of more or less intense interventions are made using information on learning rate and level.

 - Important educational decisions about intensity and the likely duration of interventions are based on the individual student’s response to instruction across multiple tiers of intervention.
 Decisions about the necessity of more intense interventions, including eligibility for special education and or exit from special education or other services are informed by data on learning rate and level.

 The Response to Intervention (RtI) Process

-The Lake Central School Corporation and School Town of Munster are utilizing this model to formulate a process to provide support to students when it is needed rather than waiting for them to fail.
+The Lake Central School Corporation is utilizing this model to formulate a process to provide support to students when it is needed rather than waiting for them to fail.
 General education teachers provide core instruction to all students.
 Benchmark assessments are used to document class performance and determine students who need additional interventions.
 These interventions are supplemental to the core curriculum.
 Data is collected to identify specific student needs and then research based interventions are implemented.